Portrayal of women in film noir

 The depictions of women in film noir come in a range of archetypes and stock characters, including the alluring femme fatale.
 A femme fatale (/ˌfæm fəˈtɑːl/ or /ˌfɛm fəˈtɑːl/; [fam fatal], literally "lethal woman"), is a prevalent and indicating theme to the style of film noir.

+The portrayal of women in film noir, and more specifically the term “femme fatale”, has been a topic of intrigue and fascination for decades.
+The subgenre of film has captivated audiences with its dark and enigmatic depiction of women, often casting them as seductive, cunning, and morally ambiguous characters.
+She is typically characterized by her intelligence and wit, making her an intriguing figure in cinema.
+The official term, “femme fatale”, is French for “fatal woman,” signifying the perilous nature of her character.